solo-io/workshops/gloo/gloo/README.md

 ### OIDC Support

-In many use cases, we need to restrict the access to our applications to authenticated users, in the following chapter we will secure our API using an OIDC and an Identity Provider,
+In many use cases, we need to restrict the access to our applications to authenticated users.
+In the following chapter we will secure our application using an OIDC Identity Provider.

-lets first start by installing dex (IDP) on our cluster:
+Lets first start by installing dex (IDP) on our cluster:

 ```bash
 cat > dex-values.yaml <<EOF
 service:
     type: LoadBalancer